linked-db/linked-ql/site/flashql/foreign-io.md

 ### The `view_spec`

-`view_spec` is the definition of the source relation behind a view.
+`view_spec` defines the upstream source behind a view.

-`view_spec` is required for every view and must be an object.
+Every view must have a `view_spec`, and that value must be an object.

 FlashQL accepts exactly two shapes: